shabeer-syed/ACEs/definitions.md

 ### [Go back](https://shabeer-syed.github.io/ACEs/)

 ---------------------------------
+This page briefly summarises the theoretical framework and definitions that underpinned the development of the ACE indicators.

 ### Background
 Adverse childhood experiences (ACEs) are potentially traumatic, neglectful or [violent](https://www.who.int/violenceprevention/approach/definition/en/) experiences in childhood.
 Examples of ACEs range from child maltreatment, and witnessing violence in the home, to growing up with a parent with a mental health problem [(1)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).
 Studies estimate that approximately 1 in 2 adults in England reports experiencing at least one ACE in childhood [(2)](https://bmcmedicine.biomedcentral.com/articles/10.1186/1741-7015-12-72).
 ACEs are linked to considerable health burden in adulthood, and can pose a substantial pressure on families, health and social care systems [(3)](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext).